tsladecek/PiB_Blood_Metabolites/README.md

 learning methods.
 This project offers a comparison of different modelling methods, their easiness of use, hyperparameter tuning, means of validation, final model selection and ways to interpret the results.

+### Results Replication

+run: $ conda create --name <env> --file metabolites.yml

+to install all neccessary packages.

+Note that the `R` language and its packages is not included in this environment